alan-turing-institute/asg-research-communications/README.md

 The ASG programme is under the leadership of:

-- **Professor Jonathan Rowe**, AI for Science and Government Programme Chair, Programme Director for Data Science for Science, and Turing Fellow and
+- [**Professor Jonathan Rowe**](https://www.turing.ac.uk/people/researchers/jonathan-rowe), AI for Science and Government Programme Chair, Programme Director for Data Science for Science, and Turing Fellow and
-- **Professor Ben MacArthur**, Director of AI for Science and Government, Deputy Programme Director for Health and Medical Sciences, and Turing Fellow
+- [**Professor Ben MacArthur**](https://www.turing.ac.uk/people/researchers/ben-macarthur), Director of AI for Science and Government, Deputy Programme Director for Health and Medical Sciences, and Turing Fellow

--  Partners and projects
+Partners and projects:

-    - **The Tools, Practices and Systems (TPS)** programme at the Turing represents a cross-cutting set of initiatives that seek to build open source infrastructure that is accessible to all, and to empower a global, decentralised network of people who connect data with domain experts.
+- [**The Tools, Practices and Systems (TPS)**](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) programme at the Turing represents a cross-cutting set of initiatives that seek to build open source infrastructure that is accessible to all, and to empower a global, decentralised network of people who connect data with domain experts.
-    - **_The Turing Way_** is an open source community-driven guide to reproducible, ethical, inclusive and collaborative data science.
+- [**_The Turing Way_**](https://the-turing-way.netlify.app/) is an open source community-driven guide to reproducible, ethical, inclusive and collaborative data science.
 The project goal is to provide all the information that data scientists in academia, industry, government and the third sector need at the start of their projects to ensure that they are easy to reproduce and reuse at the end.

 # Contact